10 Tips To Pay Off Your Retirement Debt

 7. Use a Reverse Mortgage

 You can free up some money by replacing your mortgage with a reverse mortgage.
 The money you no longer pay towards mortgage payments can then be used to pay your other debts.
-In case of an emergency, you can even apply for a reverse mortgage home equity line of credit.
+In case of an emergency, you can even apply for a reverse mortgage home equity line of credit (HELOC).

 8. Seek Credit Counseling

+If you’re overwhelmed with all the options available and not sure where to start, seek credit counseling.
 Many nonprofit and for-profit companies offer credit counseling services that can help you with budgeting, debt repayment, and money management.

 Your credit counselor can review your budget and can even enroll you in a debt management plan to help you pay off your debts faster.